quinnkeast/quinnkeast-website/_posts/mustard.md

 “What do you mean, mustard?”

 “I hired you to paint the walls.
-They‘re dirty.
-I won‘t have it.”
+They’re dirty.
+I won’t have it.”

-“Yes, but you don‘t have any paint.
+“Yes, but you don’t have any paint.
 We need to go to the store.”

 “But we have mustard.
-Look, there‘s at least three jars.
+Look, there’s at least three jars.
 Use the mustard.”

 “Use the mustard, to paint the walls.”

-“Yes, that‘s it!”
+“Yes, that’s it!”

-“It‘s mustard.”
+“It’s mustard.”

 “So?
 The walls are dirty and need to be painted.”

-“It‘s mustard.
-It won‘t work.”
+“It’s mustard.
+It won’t work.”

 “Why not?”

-“It‘s mustard.
-It‘s a condiment.
-It won‘t stick to the walls.
-And there‘s only three jars.
-And it‘s a hideous colour and besides why are we even talking about this?
-I‘m a painter.
+“It’s mustard.
+It’s a condiment.
+It won’t stick to the walls.
+And there’s only three jars.
+And it’s a hideous colour and besides why are we even talking about this?
+I’m a painter.
 You hired me to paint your walls, not smear mustard on them.”

 “But the walls need to be painted.”

 “Yes!
 And to do that, I have to go to the store, and get paint, and bring the paint back here, and then I can paint the walls.
-That‘s what paint is for, that‘s how painting a wall works.
-That‘s literally what you hired me to do.”
+That’s what paint is for, that’s how painting a wall works.
+That’s literally what you hired me to do.”

 “Okay.
 Look.
-As I see it, there‘s only two options here: either we wait for you to go to the store and buy paint, or, we can use the mustard.
-And we don‘t have time to wait for you to go to the store.
-Look, if you won‘t paint the walls like I hired you to do, I‘ll bring in this hot dog vendor I found on the sidewalk and get him to do it.”
+As I see it, there’s only two options here: either we wait for you to go to the store and buy paint, or, we can use the mustard.
+And we don’t have time to wait for you to go to the store.
+Look, if you won’t paint the walls like I hired you to do, I’ll bring in this hot dog vendor I found on the sidewalk and get him to do it.”

-“He‘s smearing ketchup on the floor.”
+“He’s smearing ketchup on the floor.”

-“Yes, but it‘s better than doing nothing.”
+“Yes, but it’s better than doing nothing.”